Elizabeth Hanson (captive): Biography

 Hanson was born Elizabeth Meader, the youngest of four children.
 Her parents were John Meader Jr. and Sarah Follett.
 Little is known about her life before captivity other than her wedding date, July 23, 1703, to John Hanson, when she was nineteen.
 The two had nine children together, including Hannah, Sarah, Elizabeth, John, Isaac, Daniel, Caleb, Ebenezer, and the young baby taken captive with her.

 Because Elizabeth and her family were Quakers, they refused to take refuge in the garrison when the Abenaki first attacked their area during Dummer's War.
 Elizabeth and four of her children, Sarah, Elizabeth Jr, Daniel, and her two-week-old daughter, were taken from her home in Dover, New Hampshire on August 27, 1724.
 They were held captive by Native Americans until early 1725.
 Two of her six children, Caleb and Ebenezer, were killed during the capture.
-The first was killed to intimidate them and the other because he would not be quiet, and the Indians were afraid, they would be discovered.
+The first was killed to intimidate them and the other because he would not be quiet, and the Indians were afraid they would be discovered.

 Their journey from New Hampshire to Canada was difficult especially because Elizabeth had given birth two weeks beforehand.
 The lack of nourishment and clothing resulted in inadequate milk production; she therefore had a hard time feeding her baby.
 The youngest barely made it to the camps where the Native American women showed Hanson how to make a nut and corn infant formula milk that saved the baby's life.
 Journalist Avery Yale Kamila wrote that Hanson's account pre-dates the development of packaged infant formula and does show the Wabanaki tribes "had been nourishing their infants with a plant-based food for hundreds, if not thousands, of years."

 The second eldest, Sarah Hanson, was separated from her mother and taken to a different group.
 Her third daughter, Elizabeth, and her female servant were taken shortly after, which left Elizabeth with her son Daniel and newborn baby daughter.

 After enduring abuse from her captors and master, she was detained by the French and held for ransom in Canada.
-The French people that saved her were Jesuits and Catholics, not Quakers like herself.
-A catholic priest baptized her youngest daughter.
+The French people that saved her were Jesuits, not Quakers like herself.
+A Catholic priest baptized her youngest daughter.
 They declared her name to be Mary Ann Frossways and gave her back to Elizabeth.
 Her husband John Hanson was able to retrieve Elizabeth, Daniel, and Mary Ann from Port Royal, Canada in 1725.
 He freed them by paying their ransom to the Native Americans and French.
 Due to the trade agreement between the French and Native Americans, Sarah married Jean Baptiste Sabourin to escape captivity and she decided to remain in Canada apart from her family.
 John Hanson attempted to go back to retrieve Sarah once more in 1725 but perished along the way to Canada in Crown Point, New York.